carbon-io/carbond/docs/guide/collections.rst

 In scenario 3, we have the ability to return any documents that were upserted.
 To do this, ``val`` should be set to the objects that were upserted and ``created`` should be set to ``true`` if objects were upserted.
-If no objects were upserted, then the behavior is the same as the previous two scenarios.
+If no objects were upserted, then the behavior is the same as the previous two scenarios (e.g., the number of updated documents should be returned and ``created`` should be omitted or set to ``false``).

+Note, see :ref:`queryability-for-custom-collections` to understand why the ability to query a set of documents is not explicitly supported by the ``update`` operation.

 remove
 ~~~~~~